 A series of treatments is required, each causing redness and swelling for up to a week for the non-ablative treatment and longer for the ablative treatment.
 The full skin surface is not removed, unlike previous laser resurfacing techniques.
 Special ointments or skin care may be advised after the treatment.

 Fractional laser treatment is usually conducted after anaesthetic cream has been applied for quite some time (over an hour) or local anaesthetic has been injected.
 Some treatments may require sedation.

 Much like the fractional laser treatments, radiofrequency can be used to treat acne-scarred skin.

 Radiofrequency tends to have a similar ‘pixel’ effect on the surface of the skin but has a larger effect in the deeper layers of the skin.
-This often leads to a greater effect on the scars with less downtime compared with laser treatments.
+This may lead to a greater effect on the scars with less downtime compared with laser treatments.